West Kelowna Real Estate News!

 Tel.: 613-237-7111 or 613-884-1460

-CREA NewsOttawa, ON, September 16, 2019 – Statistics released today by the Canadian Real Estate Association (CREA) show national home sales were up in August 2019.
+CREA NewsOttawa, ON, November 15, 2019 – Statistics released today by the Canadian Real Estate Association (CREA) show national home sales were unchanged from September to October 2019.

 Highlights: